More and more web applications are being developed these days. And with each line of code being written, the potential

 The final step of web application testing makes sure that your application is protected against unauthorized access and harmful actions through viruses or other malicious software.

 Security testing for web applications involves the following activities:

 - Test whether secure pages can be accessed without authorization

-- Check that open session are closed after ongoing user inactivity
+- Check that open sessions are closed after ongoing user inactivity

 - Verify the application’s SSL

 - Make sure that restricted files cannot be downloaded without proper authorization

 Overall, a security testing checklist comes in handy at this stage, as it helps you to structure and organize your testing efforts.
 Such a checklist should include tasks in the following areas: